yroja/Edge-contraction-algorithms-for-the-multicut-problem/README.md

 ## Contents

 - **`greedy_joining_extended.hxx`**: Implementation of the Greedy-Joining algorithm as well as its extension for parallel edge contraction.
-This extension determines the contraction set using the *Luby-Jones handshake* algorithm for computing a maximal matching (mode != 'f') or the *Mutex-Kruskal* algorithm for constructing a conflict-free spanning forest (mode = 'f') on undirected, weighted graphs.
+This extension determines the contraction set using the *Luby-Jones-handshaking* algorithm for computing a maximal matching (mode != 'f') or the *Mutex-Kruskal* algorithm for constructing a conflict-free spanning forest (mode = 'f') on undirected, weighted graphs.
 - **`partition.hxx`**: Disjoint-set data structure for node partitioning, used within the algorithms.

 ## Usage